AlexaWu/SQL-Project---Profiling-and-Analyzing-the-Yelp-Dataset/README.md

 The project has two parts.

-`In the first part`, there are a series of questions regarding the data to help you profile and better understand the data.
+`In the first part`, there are a series of questions regarding the data to help profile and better understand the data.

-`In the second part`, I come up with my own question for analysis, my own own inferences and analysis of the data for a particular research question you want to answer, and prepare the dataset for the analysis that I choose to do.
+`In the second part`, I came up with several particular research question for analysis, my own inferences and analysis of the data for the questions, and prepared the dataset for the analysis.

 _Feel free to use any Text Editor (Windows Notepad, Apple TextEdit, Notepad ++, Sublime Text, etc.) to copy, paste, and test code._